saeedmoazami/OpenAI-gym-baselines-quick-start-guide-for-reinforcement-learning-RL-algorithm-development/README.md

             break
 ```
+<p style="text-align: justify;">You can find a complete code with explanation <a href="https://towardsdatascience.com/getting-started-with-reinforcement-learning-and-open-ai-gym-c289aca874f">here</a>.
+It trains openAI gym MountainCar-v0 environment and provides the visualisazion after training.</p>

+<p style="text-align: justify;">And complete set of environments provided by OpenAI <a href="https://gym.openai.com/envs/#classic_control">here</a></p>

-<p style="text-align: justify;">In order to develop and test your deep reinforcement learning algorithms, you will need to build artificial neural networks using a python library such as Keras, TensorFlow, or PyTorch:</p>
+<p style="text-align: justify;">In order to develop DEEP reinforcement learning algorithms, you will need to build artificial neural networks using a python library such as Keras, TensorFlow, or PyTorch:</p>

 ``` Shell
 pip install keras